 The first ingredient in this dog food is turkey.
 Although it is a quality item, raw turkey contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

-Corn gluten meal and soy flour are less costly plant-based products that can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+Both corn gluten meal and soy flour are less costly plant-based products that can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

 For this reason, we do not consider wheat a preferred component in any dog food.